Yash-K1/AI-Lipsync/README.md

 # Running the Code

-> # Detailed explanation of the code is provided in the Google Colab Notebook.
+> # Detailed explanation of the code is provided in the "ai_lip.ipynb" Google Colab Notebook.
 <br>
 --------------------------------